feelnin/feelnin/README.md

 - 🔭 I’m currently working on development of data science skills
-- 🌱 I’m currently learning machine learning, research Data Management and Sharing (Stanford University, USP, University of North Carolina at Chapel Hill)
+- 🌱 I’m currently learning machine learning, computer science, research Data Management and Sharing (Stanford University, USP, University of North Carolina at Chapel Hill)
 - 👯 I’m looking to collaborate on projects which has positive social impact
 - 🤔 I’m looking for help with a project to make microcredit accessible to small entrepreneurs
 - 💬 Ask me about Python, business stuff, estatistics